GAMERYTDeveloper/YouVidPlay/README.md

 # YouVidPlay
-YouVidPlay™ — A new video platform launching in 2026 by GAMERYTDeveloper.
+YouVidPlay™ — A new video platform launching in 2026 by Munetios.
 Features ad toggle (default off), customizable themes, AI-powered video tools, and a user-first experience.
 # YouVidPlay™ 🎬

-**YouVidPlay™** is an upcoming video platform developed and owned by **GAMERYTDeveloper**.
+**YouVidPlay™** is an upcoming video platform developed and owned by **Munetios**.
 Launching worldwide in **2026**, YouVidPlay is designed to give users **more control, more customization, and no forced ads**.

 ![YouVidPlay Logo](image.png)